the glorious Liberty

 - REVELATION 3:20-22 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.
 He that hath an ear, let him hear what the Spirit saith unto the churches.

-Thus Yeshua was declaring that He would come and set things right.
-Will this not also be the role of the resurrected believer?
-When some are set upon thrones will they not also be performing these same functions as their Lord (ROMANS 6:5)?
-Yeshua pointedly stated that He would give the over-comers this power over the multitudes.
+We should naturally accept then that this ruling the multitudes might also be the role of the resurrected believer.
+When some are set upon thrones under His, will they not likewise be performing the same functions as their Lord (ROMANS 6:5)?
+Yeshua pointedly stated that He would give the over-comers this power to rule the multitudes.
 And we can further surmise that they are still ruling today (REVELATION 22:5).
-They are at this very hour, in some fashion, still wielding that rod of iron.
+They are at this very hour, in some fashion, still ruling from heaven with that rod of iron.

 - 2 PETER 1:4 Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.

-These exceeding great promises of which Peter spoke have to do with the glorious liberty which awaits the children of GOD, after their resurrection.
+These exceeding great promises of which Peter spoke here, have to do with the glorious liberty which awaits the children of GOD, after their resurrection.
 He then went on a couple of verses later (1:7) to explain that the trial of their faith was much more precious than gold, expecting that when Christ returned they would then find praise, and honor, and glory.
 Praise, honor and glory are awarded in the next life for accomplishments in this life.

-In this same epistle he stated that righteousness dwells in the new heavens and the new earth (3:13).
+In this same epistle Peter stated that righteousness dwells in the new heavens and the new earth (3:13).
 This explains why we must learn to be righteous now, for there, in the resurrection, unrighteousness will not be tolerated.
 Thus, it is in this life where GOD is striving to make us perfect.

-- 1 PETER 1:13 Wherefore gird up the loins of your mind, be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ; as obedient children, not fashioning yourselves according to the former lusts in your ignorance:
+- 1 PETER 1:13-14 Wherefore gird up the loins of your mind, be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ; as obedient children, not fashioning yourselves according to the former lusts in your ignorance:

 To gird up the loins of one's mind, means to grab hold of your mind and force it to do what is right.
-In Charles Biggs book, The Epistles of St. Peter and St. Jude he has the following comment on this word.
+In Charles Biggs' book, The Epistles of St. Peter and St. Jude, he has the following comment on this word.